emissary-ingress/emissary/reference/running.md

 ## Log levels and debugging

-Ambassador Open Source and the Ambassador Edge Stack support more verbose debugging levels.
-If using Ambassador Open Source, the [diagnostics](/reference/diagnostics/) service has a button to enable debug logging.
+The Ambassador API Gateway and the Ambassador Edge Stack support more verbose debugging levels.
+If using the Ambassador API Gateway, the [diagnostics](/reference/diagnostics/) service has a button to enable debug logging.
 Be aware that if you're running Ambassador on multiple pods, the debug log levels are not enabled for all pods -- they are configured on a per-pod basis.

 If using the Ambassador Edge Stack, you can adjust the log level by setting the `APP_LOG_LEVEL` environment variable; from least verbose to most verbose, the valid values are `error`, `warn`/`warning`, `info`, `debug`, and `trace`; the default is `info`.